Skip to content

 Sear handle at orifice level

-Use Thermacut bur or heated instrument to remove the handle and excess GP.
+A Thermacut bur or heated instrument is used to remove the handle and excess GP.

 7